 Bedford and Kim \cite{Bedford-Kim:2006} constructed an automorphism on a rational surface with the entropy $\log L_\lambda$.
 McMullen \cite{McMullen:2016} achieved a similar goal on a $K3$ surface, and Diller and Kim \cite{Diller-Kim} constructed an automorphism on a real rational surface with the same entropy $\log L_\lambda$.

-Our example, $\hat F_n$ introduces a new realization of Lehmer's number as the stretch factor of a pseudo-Anosov map on a once-punctured orientable genus $5$ surface (equivalently, an orientable genus $5$ surface with one market point).
-Let's consider it as a pseudo-Anosov map on an orientable genus $5$ surface with one market point.
-There is a $18$-prong singularity at the marked point \cite{HironakaE:2010,Farb-Margalit:2012} and we can recover the original map $F_n$ by blowing up a marked point.
-Notice that this map is given by an explicit formula given by (\ref{E:int}) with $n=8$ and $\lambda_8= L_\lambda$. \end{rem}
+Our example, $\hat F_8$, introduces a new realization of Lehmer's number as the stretch factor of a pseudo-Anosov map on a once-punctured orientable genus $5$ surface (equivalently, an orientable genus $5$ surface with one market point).
+There is a $18$-prong singularity at the marked point \cite{HironakaE:2010,Farb-Margalit:2012}, and we can recover the original map $F_8$ by blowing up the marked point.
+Note that this map is given by the explicit formula in (\ref{E:int}) with $n=8$ and $\lambda_8= L_\lambda$. \end{rem}